dotnet/dotnet-docker/samples/README.md

 The samples show various ways to use .NET Core and Docker together.
 You can use the samples as the basis of your own Docker images or just to play.

 The samples exercise various levels of functionality.
-The [.NET Core Docker sample](dotnetapp/README.md) includes the most functionality, including build and unit testing.
-Other samples do less.
-You can decide what is the right level of functionality for your use case, either copy/pasting in more delete functionality or deleting it.
-The samples include instructions on how to build them, with and without Docker.
+The [.NET Core Docker sample](dotnetapp/README.md) includes the most functionality, including build, unit testing and pushing images to a container registry.
+The [ASP.NET Core Docker sample](aspnetapp/README.md) includes instructions for testing images with [Azure Container Instances](https://azure.microsoft.com/services/container-instances/).
+The samples include detailed instructions for use with and without Docker.

 ## Try a pre-built .NET Core Docker Image